GGuinea/delta2_trello_backend/README.md

     will produce json with users which has access to board

     Get /api/v1/board/<board-id>
-    will produce details about board
+    will produce details about board with users

     PATCH /api/v1/board/<board-id>
     consume: